ECMWF ERA5-Land and ERA5

 • 10m v-component of wind (northward) [m s-1]

-The eastward and westward component of the 10m wind can be to give the speed and direction of the horizontal 10m wind.
+Wind speed is provided as eastward and northward components of the 10m wind, describing the horizontal speed of air moving at a height of ten meters above the surface.
+The northward and eastward components can be combined to give the speed and direction of the horizontal 10m wind.

 For more details see the respective table at the bottom of the ERA5-Land dataset web site.